gndclouds/gndclouds/playlists/people-computer-co-creation.md

 More reources can be found on [Are.na](https://www.are.na/gndclouds/people-machine-co-creation)

-## Exploration around People Computer Co-Creation
+## Explorations around People Computer Co-Creation

 _Coming Soon_